brotatotes/bht-automation/bht gen 1/Romans/Chapter 4/Romans 4 7 bht.md

 # Romans 4:7 Commentary Help Text

 ## BHT:
-In this verse, the psalmist joyfully sings of the forgiveness and covering of transgressions, sins, and iniquities.
-The commentators emphasize that this forgiveness is not a distant hope but a present reality, a tangible experience.
-The sins are not only forgiven but also hidden by God Himself, encompassed by the veil of divine mercy.
-It is the ultimate happiness, a blessed state, where one can endure afflictions with cheerfulness and face death with comfort, knowing that their sins are forgiven and covered by God's grace.
+The verse being described speaks of the happiness of those whose sins are forgiven and covered by the veil of divine mercy.
+It signifies the true joy and contentment that comes from experiencing the manifestation of God's pardon.
+With this forgiveness, one can endure life's challenges with cheerfulness and approach death with comfort, knowing that their iniquities have been wiped away.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "David here sings in express terms only of 'transgression forgiven, sin covered, iniquity not imputed'."
-2. "The negative blessing necessarily includes the positive."
-3. "The passage is strictly in point."
+2. "As the negative blessing necessarily includes the positive, the passage is strictly in point."
+3. "The passage highlights the comprehensive nature of God's forgiveness, covering all aspects of transgression, sin, and iniquity."

+### Albert Barnes:
+1. "Blessed - Happy are they: they are highly favored."
+2. "Whose sins are covered - Are concealed; or hidden from the view."
+3. "By these words...we are taught that justification with Paul is nothing else but pardon of sin."

 ### Marvin Vincent:
-1. "Iniquities, or lawlessnesses, are forgiven."
-2. "The forgiveness of sins is not a future possibility, but a present reality."
-3. "Remission of sins is not a distant hope, but a tangible experience."
+1. "Iniquities [ανομιαι] .
+Lit., lawlessnesses."
+2. "Are forgiven [αφεθησαν] .
+Lit., were forgiven."
+3. "Also on remission, Luke 3:3."

 ### Philip Schaff:
-1. "Blessed are they, etc. The quotation is made exactly from the LXX."
-2. "Whoso sins are covered.
+1. "Whoso sins are covered.
 The idea of the first clause is repeated under another figure, according to the parallelism of Hebrew poetry."
-3. "Their sins are hid by God Himself, which is the same as 'forgiven,' 'not reckoned.'"
+2. "Their sins are hid by God Himself, which is the same as ‘forgiven,’ ‘not reckoned.’"
+3. "The quotation is made exactly from the LXX."

+### Archibald T Robertson:
+1. "Blessed (μακαριο).
+See on Matthew 5:3."
+2. "Paul quotes Psalms 32:1 and as from David.
+Paul thus confirms his interpretation of Genesis 15:6."
+3. "Iniquities (ανομια).
+Violations of law whereas αμαρτια (sins) include all kinds."

+### John Gill:
+1. "Blessed are they...whose iniquities are forgiven, and whose sins are covered."
+2. "He removes their iniquities from them...casts them behind his back...into the depths of the sea."
+3. "The mercy of God covering the sins of his people, through the purple blood of his Son."

+These quotes highlight the happiness and blessedness of those whose sins are forgiven and covered by God.
+It emphasizes the complete removal and hiding of their sins, never to be seen or brought against them again.
+The imagery of God's mercy as a purple garment, symbolizing the covering of sins through the blood of Christ, further enriches the understanding of the verse.

 ### John Wesley:
 1. "Happy are they whose sins are covered — With the veil of divine mercy."